Alabama Crimson Tide women's soccer

 The Alabama Crimson Tide women's soccer team is an intercollegiate varsity team representing the University of Alabama.
-The Alabama Crimson Tide competes in Division I of the National Collegiate Athletics Association (NCAA) and in the Southeastern Conference (SEC).
+The Alabama Crimson Tide competes in Division I of the National Collegiate Athletic Association (NCAA) and in the Southeastern Conference (SEC).
 Home games are played at the Alabama Soccer Stadium on the University of Alabama campus.
 Wes Hart is the current head coach of the Crimson Tide, a position he has occupied since 2015.

 History

 The inaugural season for women's soccer at the University of Alabama was in 1986, with Janko Emedi being the program's first coach.
 In the program's second year of existence with Coach Emedi, a winning record of 9–4–1 was achieved.
 Soccer at the university was absent between 1989 and 1993, until Don Staley was hired as head coach in 1994 to re-establish a soccer program at the University of Alabama.
 The University of Alabama Soccer Field hosted its first soccer match on October 2, 1994, against Furman University.
 In 2004, the team moved to the new Alabama Soccer Complex.
 The Crimson Tide welcomed a new coach in 2008, when Todd Bramble was hired.
 Bramble resigned in 2015 and was replaced by Wes Hart.